RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 A Kubernetes deployment uses a variety of images.
 Some of the important images for a Redis Enterprise Software deployment include:

  * Redis Enterprise Software
- * bootstrapping a Redis Enterprise cluster node
+ * Bootstrapping a Redis Enterprise cluster node (in the operator image)
  * The Service Rigger
  * The Redis Enterprise Software operator